The ultimate landlord’s checklist for tenants in Dubai

 Discuss maintenance responsibilities

-To understand maintenance responsibilities clearly, landlords should discuss their expectations with potential tenants.
-In Dubai, property owners generally cover maintenance and restoration costs.
+To ensure a clear understanding of maintenance responsibilities, landlords should discuss their expectations with potential tenants.
+In Dubai, property owners typically cover the costs of maintenance and restoration.

 However, landlords can set spending caps for smaller, regular maintenance issues that tenants may be responsible for.
 This should be discussed and included in the rental agreement.